SeanLeng1/CrossWordBench/README.md

 ###  Data Generation
 We have host CrossWordBench evaluation data on [Huggingface](https://huggingface.co/datasets/HINT-lab/CrossWordBench), which can be directly used for evaluation.

+> [!NOTE]
-We also provide code to automatically generate crossword puzzles.
+> We also provide code to automatically generate crossword puzzles.
 While this code is available, please be aware of potential **data contamination** if you use the generated data for training purposes.

 ---
 #### Word-Clue Pairs curation